EUROPEAN DRONE Authorities

 TraFicom DRONE AUTHORIty Finland

 The Finnish drone authority is Traficom.
 Like other countries they have build a special website for drone pilots where they can find all the information they need regarding flying a drone in Finland.
-They don’t have a special no-fly zone map but they do have a page on the drone website where you can find exactly where you can and can not fly your drone.
+Through the button below you can see the Finish special no-fly zone map to find exactly where you can and can not fly your drone.

 French DRONE AUTHORIty